‘Fixer Upper’ And ‘Flip Or Flop’ Spin-Offs Coming To HGTV

 — Beth Burtt (@beth_burtt) March 22, 2017

-Information about the other four spin-off shows is spare, but Flip or Flop Nashville is slated to feature the former NFL star DeRon Jenkins and his ex, Page Turner.
+Information about the other four spin-off shows is spare, but Flip or Flop Nashville is slated to feature former NFL star DeRon Jenkins and his ex, Page Turner.

-Tarek and Christina El Moussa are currently working on filming Season 7 of Flip or Flop– which will premiere this summer.
+Tarek and Christina El Moussa are currently working on filming Season 7 of Flip or Flop – which will premiere this summer.
 The future of the show and whether or not there will be any additional seasons is currently unknown.

-Will you be watching the Season 4 Finale of Flip or Flop next week?
+Will you be watching the Season 4 finale of Flip or Flop next week?
 Are you looking forward to the spin-offs of Flip or Flop and Fixer Upper?
-Share your thoughts with us in the comment’s section found down below.
+Share your thoughts with us in the comments section found down below.

 [Featured Image by Brian Ach/Invision/AP Images & Jerod Harris/Getty Images]